 $14,902,041

-Election is a black comedy directed by Alexander Payne.
-The film is based on the novel of the same name written by Tom Perrotta.
+"Election" is a sharp black comedy directed by Alexander Payne, adapted from Tom Perrotta's acclaimed novel of the same name.

 Drama